GarimaVijay92/SalesDashboard_Excel/README.md

-#Pizza Sales Dashboard README
+#Pizza Sales Dashboard

 #Overview

-This README provides documentation for the Pizza Sales Dashboard, created using Microsoft Excel.
+The Pizza Sales Dashboard is created using Microsoft Excel.
 The dashboard visualizes key performance metrics for pizza sales, offering insights into revenue trends, order patterns, and best-selling products.

 #Key Features